Drs. Cox and Dumbass

 “Your bed’s closer than mine.
 Let’s go.”

-“No,” he said and turned, his smug expression having melted into plain exhaustion and she felt an answering weariness in her soul, only exaggerated a hundredfold since Hank Rearden had kissed her last month.
-“I just want to get this over with, you and me.
-Obviously neither of us have any better options.”
+“No,” he said and turned, his smug expression having melted into plain exhaustion, and she felt an answering weariness in her soul.
+“I just want to get this over with, you and me.”

-That was true, but— “Why are you slapping me with this right now?
+Get it over with?
+She had no idea what to say to that.
+“Why are you hitting me with this right here?
+Right now?
 You couldn’t wait until I got home from work tonight?”

 Knox ran a hand down his face and sighed.
 “I don’t know.
 Stress, maybe.
 You’re here, now, convenient.
 I’m tired.
 The Den of Iniquity … ”

-“No, you’re interested in that particular twenty-two-year-old girl.”
+“You are very interested in that particular twenty-three-year-old girl.”

 He said nothing for a moment.
-“Well, Giselle, maybe we should try anyway.”
+“Well, maybe we should try anyway.”

 “B-plus.
 You could do better.”